Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Joint Base San Antonio

-Defense Service Network Dialing Instructions: The DSN is the provider of long-distance communications services for the Department of Defense.
+Defense Switched Network Dialing Instructions: The DSN is the provider of long-distance communications services for the Department of War.
 Every installation has a unique DSN number, and the numbers vary by world-wide location.
 To place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
-When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
-When dialing a DSN number to/from overseas locations, the DSN area code must be included.
-All phone numbers listed are commercial phone numbers.
-If you would like to make a call on the Defense Switched Network please use the following guide:

 JBSA Fort Sam Houston

 Fort Sam Houston finds its roots as far back as 1845 when the Army established a garrison in San Antonio.
 In 1876, the Army began constructing the Quadrangle on land donated by the city, and the Army garrison moved to the site a few years later.
 Fort Sam Houston was formally named for General Sam Houston, the hero of the battle of San Jacinto and the first president of the Republic of Texas, in 1890.
 It is unique among Army posts.
 On the one hand, it is a major, active military installation that plays a vital role in defense of the nation.
 On the other hand, it contains some of the oldest structures on any Army installation.
 Two of those sights are the Pershing House and The Quadrangle.
-This blend of old and new gives today's Soldiers pride in a history that dates back over 150 years.
+This blend of old and new gives today's soldiers pride in a history that dates back over 150 years.

 JBSA Lackland Air Force Base